rest-for-physics/rest-for-physics.github.io/rest-advanced/contributing.md

 nav_order: 10
 ---

-## Adding a new class
-{: .no_toc }

-### Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

 REST-for-Physics has many contributors so a few steps are necessary in order to maintain a good code quality and style.
+For a complete guide please have a look at our main framework [Contributing guide](https://github.com/rest-for-physics/framework/blob/master/CONTRIBUTING.md).

+In the following we will introduce crucial aspects you should consider before pushing to the repository.

+### Installing pre-commit hooks

 The [pre-commit tool](https://pre-commit.com/) is used to check the code style and to automatically fix some of the issues.